-For the twelve months from June 1, 2023, through May 31,2024, approximately 1.25 trillion shares of NMS stocks were reported to the TRF, and approximately 1.16 trillion shares of OTC Equity Securities were reported to ORF.
-Given that each executed share for a transaction in an OTC Equity Security is counted as 0.01 equivalent share, FINRA estimates that the executed equivalent share volume for NMS stocks and OTC Equity Securities reported to a FINRA equity trade reporting facility in that twelve-month period is approximately 1.26 trillion shares.
-Dividing that figure by twelve provides the average monthly executed equivalent share volume of approximately 104.7 billion shares.
-Economic Impacts FINRA's proposal substantially to recover its designated portion of the Participants' share of Prospective CAT Costs applies an approach generally consistent with the CAT Funding Model as approved by the SEC in that it assesses half of the fee rate that is assessed to FINRA under CAT Fee 2024-1 (truncated to six decimal places) to each of the CEBB and CEBS for transactions where FINRA is the relevant Participant.
-With regard to off-exchange transactions in Eligible Securities, generally the same members that will be assessed Prospective CAT Cost Recovery Fee 2024-1 will also be assessed CAT Fee 2024-1.
-Therefore, FINRA's proposed approach in substantially recovering its designated portion of Budgeted CAT Costs 2024-1 should reduce potential complexity in connection with the fee and billing structure for Prospective CAT Cost Recovery Fee 2024-1.
-As the SEC noted in approving the revised CAT Funding Model, if FINRA passes on its portion of the CAT fee allocation to its member firms and exchanges choose not to pass through their CAT fee allocations to their members, the cost to transact off-exchange may increase relative to executing on an exchange, potentially giving exchanges a competitive advantage.54 However, we do not know whether or to what extent (or how) the exchanges may seek to recover their portion of the Budgeted CAT Costs 2024-1, and we do not know whether or to what extent member firms will choose to pass through See also File No. SR-FINRA-2024-011 and CAT Funding Model Approval Order, 88 FR 62628.
-53 See supra notes 26 through 28 and accompanying text.

-^{54 &}lt;u>See CAT Funding Model Approval Order, 88 FR 62628, 62684. exchange-incurred CAT fees to customers.
-We also note that FINRA members remain subject to regulatory obligations, such as best execution obligations, with respect to their order routing decisions.
+For the twelve months from April 1, 2024, through March 31, 2025, based on transactions reported to a FINRA TRF or to the ORF, there were 979 firm MPIDs that executed at least one purchase or sale of an equivalent share of an Eligible Security.
+The top 50 MPIDs by reported executed equivalent share volume bought and/or sold 2,746,858,365,979 equivalent shares, or 86.22% of total shares bought and/or sold.
+Economic Impacts FINRA's proposal to recover its designated portion of the Participants' share of Prospective CAT Costs generally is consistent with the CAT Funding Model in that, for relevant transactions, FINRA would apply to each of the CEBB and CEBS a Prospective CAT Cost Recovery Fee rate that equals the fee rate that is assessed to FINRA under CAT Fee 2025-2 rounded up to the next even number at the sixth decimal place and divided by two.
+With regard to off-exchange transactions in Eligible Securities, generally the same members that will be assessed Prospective CAT Cost Recovery Fee 2025-2 will also be assessed CAT Fee 2025-2.
+Therefore, FINRA's proposed approach in recovering its designated portion of Budgeted CAT Costs 2025-2 should reduce For the twelve months from April 1, 2024 through March 31, 2025, approximately 1.61 trillion shares of NMS stocks were reported to the TRF, and approximately 0.95 trillion shares of OTC Equity Securities were reported to ORF.
+Given that each executed share for a transaction in an OTC Equity Security is counted as 0.01 equivalent share, FINRA estimates that the executed equivalent share volume for NMS stocks and OTC Equity Securities reported to a FINRA equity trade reporting facility in that twelve-month period is approximately 1.62 trillion shares.
+Dividing that figure by twelve provides the average monthly executed equivalent share volume of approximately 134.6 billion shares. ^{49 &}lt;u>See also File No. SR-FINRA-2025-009 and CAT Funding Model Approval Order, 88 FR 62628. potential complexity in connection with the fee and billing structure for Prospective CAT Cost Recovery Fee 2025-2.
+50 As the SEC noted in approving the revised CAT Funding Model, if FINRA passes on its portion of the CAT fee allocation to its member firms and exchanges choose not to pass through their CAT fee allocations to their members, the cost to transact off-exchange may increase relative to executing on an exchange, potentially giving exchanges a competitive advantage.
+However, FINRA does not know whether or to what extent (or how) the exchanges may seek to recover their portion of the Budgeted CAT Costs 2025-2, and FINRA does not know whether or to what extent member firms will choose to pass through exchange-incurred CAT fees to customers.
+FINRA also notes that FINRA members remain subject to regulatory obligations, such as best execution obligations, with respect to their order routing decisions.
 5. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others Written comments were neither solicited nor received.